Battle of Xuchang

 The Battle of Xuchang was fought between the National Revolutionary Army of the Republic of China and a coalition opposing Chiang Kai-shek.
 Both sides were part of the Kuomintang.
-Chiang Kai-shek's forces attacked but failed to capture Xuchang.
+The attack was launched in June 1930 by Feng Yuxiang.
+As part of the operation Feng's cavalry attacked the airfield at Guide (Shangcai).
+Chiang Kai-shek launched a counterattack in late June against Kaifeng.